ykn96/fatbringer/README.md

 [![My Skills](https://skillicons.dev/icons?i=raspberrypi)](https://skillicons.dev)

 # Papers, please
 I was blessed with the opportunity to co-author several research papers.
 I love my work!
+Also shoutout to my awesome colleagues and supportive supervisors who gave me many opportunities to explore and research.
+It is my good fortune to meet them.
 **Data fusion pipeline for UAV-Based Real-Time Night Crowd Counting for Public Safety** at International Conference on Information Fusion 2024
 **Integrated Raman sensor smart robot for swift and remote on-site forensic analysis** at SPIE 2024